 God told us to expect trials, but we can grow and find hope when they come.

-About Always True: God’s 5 Promises When Life Is Hard: Follow bestselling author, speaker, and pastor James MacDonald as he delivers the biblical hope of God’s promises in the midst of life’s storms.
+Always True: God’s 5 Promises When Life Is Hard: The biblical hope of God’s promises in the midst of life’s storms, also by James MacDonald.